Junyi00/react-introductory-sa-ay2223/React_Intro.md

 > React Router has changed syntax greatly over major updates.
 Following Source Academy, we will use 5.2.1 here.
 > The syntax used below is most likely outdated if newer major versions of React Router are used.

 Using React Router, we can perform `client-side routing` to provide a better user experience.
 A typical page load will lead to white screen flash due to the browser loading a new page from the server.
-React Router can prevent this by only loading the necessary components as a new page is requested within your application.
+React Router can prevent this by only reloading the necessary components as a new page is requested within your application.

 Using React Router does not break typical browser functionalities such as refresh and going backward / forward.